120 contact hours

 Course content is designed to be relevant and directly applicable for use on the job by the student.
 The richness of the program provides both the foundational learning that is so important to someone who is relatively new to the profession, as well as the depth that more experienced staff are seeking.

 Both online and blended programs are available.
 The blended format normally spans three to four months, combining several classroom sessions with web-based activities, independent study projects that directly benefit the student’s organization and customers, and other assignments.
+The online version replaces classroom sessions with Zoom webinars.
 Regardless of format, the course standardizes the knowledge and experience of individuals who are working in the career development and workforce development fields.

 The course addresses twelve (12) core competencies: